Crown reduction

 TPOs and conservation areas

 If your tree sits in a conservation area and is over 75mm in diameter at 1.5 metres off the ground, you generally need to file a Section 211 notice with the council before any work starts.
 The council then has six weeks to respond.
 A TPO’d tree is a separate process and needs a formal application, regardless of the conservation area status.
-We file the paperwork with Hastings Borough Council or Rother District Council on your behalf, with the method, the species and the reason, and we wait the clock out before we put a saw in.
+We file the paperwork with your local council on your behalf, with the method, the species and the reason, and we wait the clock out before we put a saw in.

 Got a tree you're not sure about?